 Orosur Mining Inc. (TSX-V: OMI; AIM: OMI) is a minerals explorer and developer focused on identifying and advancing projects in South America.
-The Company currently operates in Colombia, Brazil and Argentina and has discontinued operations in Uruguay.
+The Company currently operates in Colombia, Brazil and Argentina and has discontinued operations in Uruguay and in Chile.

-In Colombia, the Company wholly owns the Anzá gold exploration project located in the Middle Cauca Belt in Antioquia, which hosts the Buriticá, Titiribí, Marmato and La Colosa projects.
-On September 10, 2018, the Company completed a non-brokered private placement of \$2 million with Newmont Mining Corporation and an exploration agreement with a venture option ("Exploration Agreement") with Newmont Colombia S.A.S., a wholly-owned subsidiary of Newmont, for the Anzá exploration property.
-On September 30, 2020, it was announced that Newmont would enter into a Joint Venture Agreement ("Joint Venture") with Agnico Eagle Mines Limited ("Agnico") to form Minera Monte Aguila SAS, ("Monte Aguila") whereby the two companies will jointly assume and advance Newmont's prior rights and obligations with respect to the Anzá Project in Colombia on a 50:50 basis with Agnico as operator of the Joint Venture.
-On September 7, 2021, the Company was informed by its Colombian joint venture partner, Monte Águila, that it had elected to exercise its right to assume operatorship of the Anzá Project in Colombia.
-On September 8, 2022, the Company's JV partner, Monte Águila provided the Company with a Phase 1 Earn-In Notice, having completed all of the Phase 1 obligations, including investing US\$10 million in the Project.
-The Company and Monte Aguila will begin the process of forming a new mining company ("Mining Company") that will hold title to the Project's concessions and applications.
-The Company was also notified by Monte Aguila that in accordance with the Exploration Agreement, it will enter Phase 2 following negotiation and execution of a joint venture agreement to govern the operations of the Mining Company.
-Once the Mining Company is formed, which is expected to take several months, Orosur will initially have 49% ownership and Monte Aguila, 51% ownership in the Mining Company, which will be managed by Monte Aguila.
+In Colombia, the Company owns the Anzá gold exploration project located in the Middle Cauca Belt in Antioquia, Colombia ("Anzá Project").
+On September 10, 2018, the Company completed a non-brokered private placement of \$2 million with Newmont Mining Corporation and an exploration agreement with a venture option with Newmont Colombia S.A.S., (now Minera Monte Águila SAS), which was then a whollyowned subsidiary of Newmont, for the Anzá exploration property.
+On September 30, 2020, it was announced that Newmont would enter into a Joint Venture Agreement ("Joint Venture") with Agnico Eagle Mines Limited ("Agnico") whereby the two companies will jointly assume and advance Newmont's prior rights and obligations with respect to the Anzá Project in Colombia on a 50:50 basis with Agnico as operator of the Joint Venture.

+On September 8, 2022, the Company's joint venture ("JV") partner, Monte Águila provided the Company with a Phase 1 Earn-In Notice, having completed all of the Phase 1 obligations, including investing US\$10 million in the Anzá Project.
+The Company and Monte Águila will begin the process of forming a new mining company ("Mining Company") that will hold title to the Project's concessions and applications.
+The Company was also notified by Monte Águila that in accordance with the Exploration Agreement, it will enter Phase 2 following negotiation and execution of a joint venture agreement to govern the operations of the Mining Company.

+As part of the move from Phase 1 to Phase 2, a US\$2 million option payment was payable to Orosur and those funds were received in full by February, 2023.
+The restructuring needed to form the Mining Company is expected to take several months.
+Orosur will initially have 49% ownership and Monte Águila, 51% ownership in the Mining Company, which will be managed by Monte Águila.

-The Company has recently entered into joint venture agreements with partners in Brazil and Argentina to explore for tin and gold/silver respectively.
-More details are set out below under Corporate Highlights.
+During 2022, the Company entered into joint venture agreements with partners in Argentina and Brazil to explore for gold/silver and tin respectively.
+More details are set out in the Company's MD&A for the year ended May 31,2022 and also below under Corporate Highlights.